cnr-ibf-pa/hbp-bsp-issues/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature
-about: Adding/Changing a feature of an existing use case.
+about: To describe a new or changed feature of an existing use case.

 ---